edguy3/AsteriskCliSkill/README.md

 # AsteriskCliSkill

-This skill provides a connection to an asterisk manager interface such that incimong caller id names will be vocalized by mycroft.
+This skill provides a connection to an asterisk manager interface such that incoming caller id names will be vocalized by mycroft.

+Can also as "Who was the last caller" or "who is calling" to review the previous caller.

 ## Current state